-1) Download an extension and save it anywhere on your computer.

-- In OOo, select Tools > Extension Manager from the menu bar.
-In the Extension Manager dialog (Figure 336), click Add. - A file browser window opens.
+- 1) Download an extension and save it anywhere on your computer. - 2) In OOo, select Tools > Extension Manager from the menu bar.
+In the Extension Manager dialog (Figure 322), click Add. - 3) A file browser window opens.
 Find and select the extension you want to install and click Open.
 The extension begins installing.
-You may be asked to accept a license agreement. - 4) When the installation is complete, the extension is listed in the Extension Manager dialog.
+You may be asked to accept a license agreement.

+4) When the installation is complete, the extension is listed in the Extension Manager dialog.

-Tip the here et extensions that are listed in the repository, you can open Extension Manager and click the Get more extensions Ink.
-You do not need to download them separately as in 1 above. -------------- ---
+To get extensions that are listed in the repository, you can open the Extension Manager and click the Get more extensions here link.
+You do not need to download them separately as in step 1 above.